sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*Ah, you're thinking in there!
 I like that!*" Snatcher seemed to relax into his chair. "*Tomorrow evening, the Kid will be available to receive us in her spaceship.
 We'll come as a group, and make our case!*"

-"Her *what*?"
-Conductor eyed the ghost.
+"Her what?"
+Conductor eyed the ghost, confused.

 "And what if she refuses?"
 Grooves spoke over his colleague.